Maxwell4ever/Accenture-Data-Analysis-Task/README.md

 ## What do we mean by that?

 ### The Business:
-refers to the client and my internal team members who won’t be involved in detailed data analysis.
+Refers to the client and my internal team members who won’t be involved in detailed data analysis.
 They rely on my analysis to make strategic business decisions.
-Importantly, not everyone will has a strong understanding of data.
+Importantly, not everyone had a strong understanding of data.
 My job is to communicate my data findings simply and clearly for everyone to understand.

 ### The Data
-refers to the relevant data sources that I will cleaned, processed, and used to generate interesting insights for the business.
+Refers to the relevant data sources that I will cleaned, processed, and used to generate interesting insights for the business.